muttoni/blog/_posts/2021-04-15-Using-GraphQL-To-Query-Your-Cloudflare-Analytics.md

 ## Enter Cloudflare

-As a primary AWS user, I decided to try something different and use Cloudflare, having heard great things.
+As a primarily AWS user, I decided to try something different and use Cloudflare, having heard great things.
 The onboarding process was very easy, mainly centered around changing Name Servers.
 Once that was setup (and the obligatory 48 hour "DNS-related-lag-that-makes-you-doubt-your-config" lag passed), I was up and running with Cloudflare.
 I setup a simple page rule to cache everything and I was on my merry way.

 ### Cloudflare Dashboard Analytics

-Now once great thing about Cloudflare, is that it gives you very simple analytics right from the dashboard (requests, views, cached data served, uncached data served, etc).
+Now one great thing about Cloudflare, is that it gives you very simple analytics right from the dashboard (requests, views, cached data served, uncached data served, etc).
 This was great for the first couple months as I used it as a simple way to monitor traffic.
 Here's what it looks like:

 ![]({{ site.baseurl }}/images/analytics.png)